summarynotes/summarynotes.github.io/_notes/computer_science/Paper 3 note.markdown

     - There is also agreement on encryption algorithms to be used.

 - How does TLS work?
-    - It has two main layers: Record layer(for data transfer with or without encryption) and Handshare layer(For secure session establishment)
+    - It has two main layers: Record layer(for data transfer with or without encryption) and Handshake layer(For secure session establishment)
     - TLS is improvement upon SSL with these extra features:
         - Ability to add new authentication methods
         - Session caching to resume a session if possible